 How to Restore Toolbar in Excel (3 Quick Methods)

-The Toolbar missing is one of the common issues in Excel.
-When Toolbar disappears, it becomes very difficult for the users to perform different tasks.
-Now, we will show how to restore the Toolbar in Excel.
+The toolbar missing is one of the common issues in Excel.
+When the toolbar disappears, it becomes very difficult for the users to perform different tasks.
+Now, we will show how to restore the toolbar in Excel.

-Now, we will show 3 different methods to restore Toolbar.
-Have a look at how an Excel sheet looks without Toolbar.
+Now, we will show 3 different methods to restore toolbar in Excel.
+Have a look at how an Excel sheet looks without a toolbar.

 Only Commands Are Missing: